 Pawn Stars Authentication of “Star Trek: The Original Series” TV Props (Communicator, Phaser, Tribble)

-I truly found “reality” series Pawn Stars enjoyable when it first came on the air on History back in 2009, but it has become more and more scripted, “character” oriented, and, well, flat out boring and at times unwatchable over the years.
-So at this point I only watch an episode if someone tells me that something is brought onto the show to sell that I might find interesting to watch.
+I truly found “reality” series Pawn Stars enjoyable when it first came on the air on History back in 2009, but it has become more and more scripted, “character” oriented, and, sometimes boring over the years.
+So I generally only watch an episode if someone tells me that something is brought onto the show to sell that I might find interesting to watch.
 This past week was one of those times, with the episode “Beam Me Up” which features a woman bringing in a collection of Star Trek memorabilia associated with the television shows and movies featuring The Original Series cast.
-Obviously the point of this show is to entertain more than educate (though if you have Internet access and can search Wikipedia, I’m not so sure you can’t find the exact same wisdom shared on the show quite easily with your own efforts, sans the self-indulgent presentation).
+Obviously the point of this show is to entertain more than educate (though if you have Internet access and can search Wikipedia, I’m not so sure you can’t find the same sort of wisdom shared on the show quite easily with your own efforts, sans the presentation).
 Read more

 Pawn Stars Latest Episode Features Civil War Jacket – “TBS” Stamp – Inspector’s Mark or “The Burbank Studios”?